-5.6 FIXING TO MASONRY
+4.6 FIXING TO MASONRY

 If insulation is required to concrete or masonry, it is recommended that GIB® Rondo® 308 battens are clipped to GIB® Rondo® A239 clips as shown.
-A239 clips should be spaced at 1200mm centres (max) vertically and 600mm centres (max) horizontally.
+A239 clips should be spaced at 1200mm centres (maximum) vertically and 600mm centres (maximum) horizontally.